 Which is why The Fault in Our Stars by John Green is on my list.
 The movie comes out in June and the book is supposed to be phenomenal YA literature.
-Bria has already read it and has been bothering me to read it, too.
+My oldest daughter has already read it and has been bothering me to read it, too.
 (Little does she know that it’s been sitting on my to-read list since, oh, 2012)

 Speaking of seeing movies before reading books, I commited that cardinal sin where The King’s Speech is concerned.
 I saw the movie a couple years ago, and I’ve wanted to read the book ever since.

 Normally, I do not ever see R-rated movies, but I did a lot of research beforehand, and talked to a lot of my friends who know and support my values, and they all agreed it was fine to see.
 And it was.
 It was cleaner than a large portion of PG-13 movies that I have seen, which just makes me think that the Hollywood rating system is messed up.

 But, I’m excited to read this book.
 I really loved the movie (who doesn’t just adore Colin Firth?) and I’m interested to know the more of the story that the book is bound to tell.
 Since that’s the reason the book is always better than the movie.

 The Dead in Their Vaulted Arches by Alan Bradley is the just-published sixth installment in Bradley’s Flavia de Luce series.
 I have fallen completely in love with Flavia.
 She is a 12-year-old genius who loves chemistry.
 She lives in 1950s England and spends her days concocting poisons, solving mysteries, and riding her bike, Gladys, all over the English countryside.
 She is constantly getting in trouble with the local deputy, the vicar, her sisters, and her father, but she always, always, always solves the mystery.